ALSchwalm/transient/docs/details/shared-folders.md

 1. Establish an SSH connection with the guest, using the `-A` flag to forward the authentication agent in to the guest
-2. Attempt to use the `sshfs` application to mount the requested host folder to the requested guest path
+2. Use the guest's `sshfs` application to mount the requested host folder to the requested guest path
-3. If this connection fails, `transient` attempts to 'provision' the system by installing the sshfs package.
-How this works depends on the guest operating system.
-4. After provisioning, attempt the `sshfs` command again

 This logic implies a few requirements for using shared folders in `transient`.